Sprouting is easy

 Want to go deeper?

-Here’s some resources that will lead you to deeper exploration of sprouting:
+Here are some resources that will lead you to a deeper exploration of sprouting:

 What’s your favourite sprouts to eat?
 Is sprouting a regular part of your weekly meal planning?
 What’s hindering you from sprouting more often?